sgoulas/pdpProject/docs/DevelopmentDiary/June/June.md

 (In the end I opted for no source maps in production for maximum performance and security, this may be changed in the future though.)

 Thus, I can handle different configurations based on my environment needs.

+Next I should probably pick up my reading from here https://dev.to/deadwing7x/setup-a-react-app-using-webpack-babel-and-typescript-5927 which is the second part of the previously mentioned DEV.to article, this time about typescript.